 Almost all portable compost toilets require electricity to work.
 Electricity will power fans, rotate chambers, and even control temperature.

 Having electric parts means that composting happens much faster.
 However, the obvious caveat is that you’ll need electricity for your compost toilet to work.
-For example, if a blackout occurs or you have to repair your solar panels, your toilet may not work.
+For example, if a blackout occurs or you must repair your solar panels, your toilet may not work.

 Keep this in mind when choosing.
 It is nice to have all of those electric features, but:

 - Make sure it will still work without power or

-- That you have a reliable form of energy (such as an emergency generator).
+- You have a reliable form of energy (such as an emergency generator).

 As I discussed with the Sun-Mar composting toilets, you typically want a composting toilet that will divert urine.
 Otherwise, the compost gets too wet, and stinky anaerobic bacteria will form.
 It will take forever to get clean fertilizer if your compost is too moist.
 The nitrogen in the urine also doesn’t help with composting.

 The only time it’s okay not to divert urine is if the waste goes into a giant external tank or ground pit.
-The tank or pit can be lined with sand, so the moisture drains out.
+The tank or pit can be lined with sand to drain the moisture.
 However, these pits aren’t allowed everywhere because the waste can contaminate groundwater.

 The bottom line?
 Stick to urine-diverting composting toilets.

 In theory, it shouldn’t matter what your composting toilet looks like.
 However, if you plan on having guests over, it is beneficial if your composting toilet resembles a standard toilet as much as possible.
 Otherwise, your guests might be confused about how to work it.

 *It helps to put a poster in your bathroom telling guests how to use the toilet.
 Nature’s Head has one that you can download and print here (PDF).